1989 Tiananmen Square protests and massacre: Death of Hu Yaobang

 On 21 April, students began organizing under the banners of formal organisations.
-On 23 April, in a meeting of around 40 students from 21 universities, the Beijing Students' Autonomous Federation (also known as the Union) was formed.
+On 23 April, in a meeting of about 40 students from 21 universities, the Beijing Students' Autonomous Federation (also known as the Union) was formed.
 It elected CUPL student Zhou Yongjun as chair.
 Wang Dan and Wu'erkaixi also emerged as leaders.
 The Union then called for a general classroom boycott at all Beijing universities.
 Such an independent organisation operating outside of party jurisdiction alarmed the leadership.

 Rioting on 22 April

 On 22 April, near dusk, serious rioting broke out in Changsha and Xi'an.

 In Xi'an, arson by rioters destroyed cars and houses, and looting occurred in shops near the city's Xihua Gate.
+At Xincheng Square, a broadcast of Hu Yaobang's memorial was disrupted by rioters who attempted to force their way into a provincial government compound, smashing windows and setting parts of it on fire.
+They also stoned a bus filled with tourists near the square.
+The rioting destroyed 20 houses and 10 vehicles, and 130 policemen were reported injured.

-In Changsha, 38 stores were ransacked by looters.
-Over 350 people were arrested in both cities for looting.
+In Changsha, crowds following a student march smashed windows of shops and cars, and a bus was reportedly commandeered.
+Chinese television showed images of the damage and injuries to shopkeepers.
+38 stores were ransacked in the rioting.
+Over 350 people were arrested in both Changsha and Xi'an for looting.

 In Wuhan, university students organised protests against the provincial government.
 As the situation became more volatile nationally, Zhao Ziyang called numerous meetings of the Politburo Standing Committee (PSC).
 Zhao stressed three points: discourage students from further protests and ask them to go back to class, use all measures necessary to combat rioting, and open forms of dialogue with students at different levels of government.
 Premier Li Peng called upon Zhao to condemn protestors and recognize the need to take more serious action.
 Zhao dismissed Li's views.
 Despite calls for him to remain in Beijing, Zhao left for a scheduled state visit to North Korea on 23 April.